New Law Brings Accountability to California Community Colleges

 Streamline Placement Procedures

-Develop a uniform placement examination that would be used by all community colleges in California.
-Currently, every school offers its own placement exam, which results in inconsistent results and student placement.
+Develop a uniform placement examination that all community colleges in California would use.
+Currently, every school offers its placement exam, which results in inconsistent results and student placement.
 Some students will take tests at more than one community college to see where their placement is the best.
-In addition to consistency, this streamlined approach could save community colleges money, since bulk buying of examinations from a single company could provide discounted pricing.
+In addition to consistency, this streamlined approach could save community colleges money since bulk buying of examinations from a single company could provide discounted pricing.

 Establish Requirements for Fee Waivers

-Currently community college students in California can qualify for fee waivers by income level alone.
-However, a recent increase in the number of fee waivers issued has left schools across the state financially strapped.
+Currently, community college students in California can qualify for fee waivers based on income level alone.
+However, a recent increase in fee waivers has left schools across the state financially strapped.
 Students with waivers might also drop a class after the first few weeks of the semester, leaving another student waiting for that class without a slot.
 Bill 1456 would require students qualifying for fee waivers to maintain a passing grade to keep their funding.

 Increase Transparency

-The new bill would also require community colleges to post essential information like completion rates on an easy-to-understand scorecard that would make it easy for prospective students, parents and others to compare community colleges throughout the state.
-The scorecard would require schools not only to post completion rates, but to break those rates down according to ethnicity, gender, race and income level.
+The new bill would also require community colleges to post essential information like completion rates on an easy-to-understand scorecard that would allow prospective students, parents, and others to compare community colleges throughout the state.
+The scorecard would require schools to post completion rates and break those rates down according to ethnicity, gender, race, and income level.

 In addition, the San Gabriel Valley Tribune reports that the bill includes requirements for colleges to provide orientation and an academic plan to every student before the first class is ever taken.
-This process is designed to help first-generation college students adapt to the different environment, expectations, and even vocabulary of the college campus.
-Some California schools do currently offer an orientation program, but say not all students participate in the program.
+This process is designed to help first-generation college students adapt to the college campus's different environments, expectations, and even vocabulary.
+Some California schools offer an orientation program, but say not all students participate.

 “While many students are getting out of the starting blocks at our community colleges, many fail to get across the finish line,” Lowenthal stated in a recent press release.
 “Fifty-four percent of all community college students fail to earn a certificate, associate degree or transfer within six years of attending community college.
 This situation is unacceptable by any measure and demands immediate change.
 SB 1456 is an important first step in realigning our community college system to the goals of student success and achievement.”